Reducing High Cholesterol

 - Trans fats are found in stick margarine, shortening, some fried foods, and packaged foods made with hydrogenated oils.

 - Instead of butter or stick margarine, try reduced-fat, whipped, or liquid spreads.

 - Foods high in cholesterol include egg yolks (one egg yolk has about 212 mg of cholesterol), fatty meat, whole milk, cheese, shrimp, lobster, and crab.
 Aim to eat less than 200 milligrams of cholesterol per day.

 - Try to eat fish three times a week.
 Good choices include salmon, tuna, mackerel, and sardines.

 - Other foods with omega-3 fats include walnuts and canola and soybean oils.

 - Flaxseed is another source of omega-3 fats.
 It can be taken as flaxseed oil or ground flaxseed.

-- If you eat 2,000 calories per day, your fat intake can be between 50 grams and 75 grams per day (this includes heart-healthy fats).
+- If you eat 2,000 calories per day, your fat intake should be between 50 grams and 75 grams per day (this includes heart-healthy fats).

 - Fruits, vegetables, whole grains, and dried beans are good sources of fiber.